aws-ia/taskcat/README.md

        │           └── aws-vpc.template
        └── templates
            ├── sample-cloudformation-project-novpc.template
-           └── sample-cloudformation-project-withvpc.template <- Second version on template that will create a vpc with the worklo    ad
+           └── sample-cloudformation-project-withvpc.template <- Second version on template that will create a vpc with the workload

 ### Step 2 Building a json input file